beNative/LogViewer/README.md

 ## Key Features

 - **Standalone Desktop App**: Packaged with Electron for a native desktop experience on Windows.
+- **Automatic Updates**: The application automatically checks for new versions on startup and will prompt you to install an update when it's available.
+- **Prerelease Channel**: Opt-in to receive beta and pre-release versions via a toggle in the Settings tab.
 - **Session Management (Desktop Only)**:
     - **Automatic Saving**: Sessions are automatically saved as `.sqlite` files in a dedicated folder.
     - **Load, Rename, Delete**: The Data Hub provides a full UI to manage previous sessions, allowing you to resume your work effortlessly.